MKada78/Create-a-MySQL-DB/README.md

 ...

 ## Files in my repository:
-- schema_testdb.sql = the schema file for my DB structure.
+- schema_testdb.sql = the schema file for my DB structure
-- data_testdb.sql = the data file for my DB data loading and table manipulations.
+- data_testdb.sql = the data file for my DB data loading and table manipulations
-- Exercie MySQL DB June 17th 2019.docx = questions and answers to go throught the exercices.
+- Exercie MySQL DB June 17th 2019.docx = questions and answers to go throught the exercices
+- testdb_dump.sql : a dump of DB testdb

 ### Prerequisites
 - MySQL or any other compatible RDBMS